 When the average consumer is shopping around for a credit card, their biggest consideration may be how much it will cost them.
 What’s the APR?
-Should I choose a no annual fee card?
-What are the other fees?
+Should I choose a

 Still, once you start stacking up a couple of different reward credit cards maybe an airline card, a transfer program card, a hotel program card to give you a diversified set of both options and perks you may find that simply having these cards can become an expensive proposition.

 One miles-and-points expert I know was shocked one day to look at his credit card tracking spreadsheet He discovered he was paying nearly $2,000 in credit card fees a year.
 But were they worth all those fees?

 Before you apply for a card with an annual fee even if the fee is waived for the first year walk through this five-question quiz to see if the fee is worth it for you.

 Q1: Do the Benefits Outweigh the Fee?